-The Corporation has certain entry fee contracts that provide for refunds on a declining-scale if the contract is voluntarily terminated within 50 months (100 months for entrants before October 15, 2007) of occupancy or if the resident dies within 12 months of occupancy.
+The Corporation has certain entry fee contracts that provide for refunds on a declining-scale if the contract is voluntarily terminated within 45 months of occupancy or if the resident dies within 12 months of occupancy.
 There is no refund after those periods have elapsed.
 Entry fees from these contracts are recorded as "deferred income from entry fees" and are recognized as income over the estimated remaining life expectancy of each resident, with the expectancy reevaluated annually.